-After you have filled out your Belegbogen or course registration form provided by the International Office, your professors and lecturers will be officially informed of you course participation by a letter from the International Office.
-With that letter, they receive a grading sheet which they are asked to send back to the International Office after whatever examination you had to take.
-Should you, in spite of this procedure, receive a graded Schein, please deliver it to the International Office.
-They in turn will use the grading sheet or the Schein to prepare official transcripts.
+After you have filled out your Belegbogen or course registration form provided by the International Office (IO), your professors and lecturers will be officially informed of you course participation by a letter from the IO.
+With that letter, they receive a grading sheet which they are asked to send back to the IO after whatever examination you had to take.

-Keep in mind that German students sometimes take courses on a pass/fail basis without being graded.
-Please note that the UW-Madison program at Bonn does not grant any credit for an ungraded course.
-You must receive a grade for each university course you take, even if you only want to have it recorded on your Madison transcript as a pass/fail course.
-You will need to complete your pass/fail request in your MySA account.
+Keep in mind that German students and other international students sometimes take courses without being graded.
+You will not receive credit for an ungraded course.
+You must receive a grade for each course you take.
+If you want to have it recorded on your UW transcript as a pass/fail course, you will need to complete the request in your MySA account by the deadline.